What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Pedestrian Pose Estimation Task and Datasets. }} Pedestrian pose estimation, by applying human pose estimation into traffic scenarios, aims to detect and track anatomical keypoints of pedestrians in the footage \cite{pedx,8765346}.
+Pedestrian pose estimation, applying human pose estimation into traffic scenarios, aims to detect and track anatomical keypoints of pedestrians in the footage \cite{pedx,8765346}.
 Despite significant advances in pose estimation in an indoor or basic outdoor environment \cite{8765346, Guler2018DensePose}, the inherent challenges of dynamic driving scenarios, including varying illumination conditions, frequent occlusions, diverse pedestrian appearances, and complex background contexts, have resulted in a comparative scarcity of comprehensive studies and well-annotated datasets in this domain \cite{pedx, ECPDP}.
-To our knowledge, the only large-scale datasets that focus on estimating pedestrian poses are PedX \cite{pedx} and EuroCity Persons Dense Pose (ECPDP) \cite{ECPDP}.
+To our knowledge, the only large-scale datasets that focus on estimating pedestrian poses are \textit{PedX} \cite{pedx}, \textit{Waymo} \cite{Waymo}, and \textit{\underline{E}uro\underline{C}ity \underline{P}ersons \underline{D}ense \underline{P}ose} (ECPDP) \cite{ECPDP}.